 Typical payback on a residential solar hot water install on the Costa del Sol runs five to eight years against the running cost of a same-size electric immersion at current tariffs.
 Flat-plate collectors carry manufacturer warranties of ten years and have a working life of twenty years plus with sensible servicing.
 Tanks last fifteen to twenty years on the coast, longer if the sacrificial anode is checked every two to three years and the antifreeze is refreshed on the recommended schedule for forced systems.
 Every EnviroCare solar install carries a three-year parts and labour warranty on top of the manufacturer cover.

-From first call to commissioned system
+From first call to working system

 Step 1